 The highly-trained surgeons that perform Mohs surgery at Ada West Dermatology are specialists both in dermatology and pathology.
 With their extensive knowledge of the skin and unique pathological skills, they are able to remove only diseased tissue, preserving healthy tissue and minimizing the cosmetic impact of the surgery.
-Dr. Winchester (Mayo Clinic) and Dr. Thorpe (Zitelli Clinic) are fellowship trained in programs recognized and approved by the American College of Mohs Surgery.
+Dr. Winchester (Mayo Clinic), Dr. Thorpe (Zitelli Clinic), and Dr. Boothman (Surgical Dermatology Group) are fellowship trained in programs recognized and approved by the American College of Mohs Surgery.
 The American College of Mohs Surgery (ACMS) was founded by Dr. Frederic Mohs himself, who developed the ground-breaking Mohs sugery procedure.

 The highly-competitive ACMS-approved fellowship training programs are the de facto gold standard for Mohs surgeon training and are prestigious and significantly more rigorous than other Mohs certifications such as those offered by the ASMS.
 Fellows-in-training undergo months of extensive, hands-on direction from highly qualified instructors.
 By choosing an ACMS-fellowship trained Mohs surgeon you can be assured that you will receive the highest standard of quality and competency, as well as an optimal outcome.
 The Mohs College currently recognizes more than 50 training centers where qualified, accepted applicants receive comprehensive training in Mohs surgery.
 The minimum training period is one year during which the dermatologist acquires extensive experience in all aspects of Mohs surgery, pathology and training in reconstructive surgery.